ibm-cloud-docs/devsecops/devsecops-asset-based-evidence-collection.md

 1. [Use the save_repo command](/docs/devsecops?topic=devsecops-devsecops-pipelinectl#save_repo):

     Use the following format to save the asset information for a commit in the repository. which is necessary for associating the build asset with the commit.

     Examples:

+    ````sh
-    ```save_repo app-repo \
+    save_repo app-repo \
     url=https://github.ibm.com/org/my-app \
     path=my-app \
     commit=commit1 \
        branch=master \
     buildnumber=1
     ```
     {: codeblock}